mozhdeh-farhadi/k8s_in_python/README.md

 Python3 is installed on your machine.

 ### Notes
-The list of required packages are written in requirements.txt.
+The list of required packages are written in `requirements.txt`.

 The code is only tested in Linux and Mac Operating Systems.